Community pools are a summer staple. Now covid-19 threatens to keep them shut.

 In greater Washington, where cannonballs and neighborhood swim team rivalries are a rite of summer, the uncertainty has left families with an existential question: Can it really be summer if there is no place to swim?

-“We don’t send our kids to camp in summer, we send them to the pool,” said Marcie Ament, a Rockville mother of six.
+“We don’t send our kids to camp in summer, we send them to the pool,” said Marcie Ament, a Rockville, Md., mother of six.
 “That’s what we do in summer.
 We love it.
 That’s our life.”

 Now that life is in doubt.